Praga-Dev/bubbleChartJS/README.md

 ## Configuration Options

-The `BubbleChart` class accepts a configuration object with the following properties:

-## Configuration Options

-The `BubbleChart` class accepts a configuration object with the following properties:

 | Property                           | Type         | Required | Optional | Description                                                                                       | Default     |
 | ---------------------------------- | ------------ | -------- | -------- | ------------------------------------------------------------------------------------------------- | ----------- |
 | `canvasContainerId`                | `string`     | ✔️ Yes   | ❌ No    | The ID of the container where the chart will be rendered.                                         | `-`         |